 This effort that you are about to read is my way of entering the arena and making a difference.

 The idea for a school system started to take root in 2014.
-Since then, I started to lead a team that opened a group of charter schools in Arizona and Colorado.
-We opened our first campus in 2015 in Marana, Arizona with an academic model is based on the Classical Education program of instruction.
+Since then, I have been a part of a team that opened a group of charter schools in Arizona and Colorado.
+We opened our first campus in 2015 in Marana, Arizona with an academic model is based on the Classical Education/Charolette Mason program of instruction.
 I served as CEO and our team grew the network to 7 campuses, with two or three campus openings per year.
 In the 2021-2022 school year, we have 6000 scholars in a PreK to 8th-grade model.
 In opening and operating these schools, it became critical that we have a common platform to run each campus to its highest standards.
 My background was in multi-state operations so I immediately began to systematize all aspects of our schools.
 Our goal was rapid expansion so I embarked on building out each part of a school’s operation so we weren’t recreating the wheel with each new school.

 The systems required to run a complex public charter school have been refined and packaged into a business model.
-This model looks to expand the Classical Education platform to other charter schools (that I and my team help to develop), as well as to the growing home school community.
-The long-term goal is to eventually the public school arena with a researched back curriculum offering that addresses character education and is based on history instruction.
+This model looks to expand the Classical Education platform to other charter schools, as well as to the growing home school community.
+The long-term goal is to eventually the public school arena with a researched back curriculum offering that addresses character education and is based on history instruction, stories of great men and women from history and a focused effort on values and virtues.

-The systems we have built out have checks and balances, training protocols, culture builders, curriculum plans, charter drafting support, regulatory compliance, and assistance in site location, development, and financing of the projects.
-All these aspects of running a successful Classical Education K12 have now been bundled together under the company umbrella, Ethos Logos Partners.
+The systems we have built out include checks and balances, training protocols, culture builders, curriculum plans, charter drafting support, regulatory compliance, and assistance in site location, development, and financing of the projects.
+All these aspects of running a successful Classical Education charter school have now been bundled together under the company umbrella, Ethos Logos Partners.

 Ethos Logos Partners